csning1998/iac-kubeadm-deployment/README.md

    -  **Node Deployment (Layer 10)**:

-      -  Based on `k8s_cluster_config` defined in `terraform/terraform.tfvars`, Terraform calculates the number of nodes that need to be created.
+      -  Based on `kubeadm_cluster_config` defined in `terraform/terraform.tfvars`, Terraform calculates the number of nodes that need to be created.
       -  Next, Terraform's libvirt provider will quickly clone virtual machines based on the `.qcow2` file.
 Under the hardware resources listed in Section 0, cloning 6 virtual machines can be completed in approximately 15 seconds.

    -  **Cluster Configuration (Layer 20)**: